How to Remove Sticky Pollen from Your Car This Spring

 To prevent pollen damage, it's important to wash your car frequently during pollen season.
 Using a typical car shampoo with a microfiber mitt helps lift away pollen particles without scratching the paint.
 Focus on getting into crevices where pollen accumulates.
 Rinsing thoroughly carries away the washed-off pollen.

-After washing, inspect closely and spot clean any remaining pollen deposits.
+After washing, inspect closely and spot-clean any remaining pollen deposits.
 Quickly drying with a microfiber towel prevents water spots.
 Consider applying a wax or ceramic coating to add further protection against pollen sticking to the paint.
 Consistent washing and pollen prevention maintenance will keep your car's exterior in great shape all season long

 For interior protection, make sure to replace your cabin air filter per the manufacturer's recommendations, usually every 12,000 miles or 12 months.
 A clean filter prevents pollen and allergens from circulating through your AC system.
 Deep cleaning your car's interior including vacuuming upholstery, wiping down surfaces, and using an air purifier also helps keep pollen at bay inside your car's cabin.

 With consistent washing and pollen-blocking maintenance, you can keep your car looking great and minimize allergic reactions during the high pollen seasons.
-Protecting your paint finish and cabin air quality from pollen damage allows you to enjoy your vehicle without worrying about faded paint, poor visibility, or stuffy air flow.
+Protecting your paint finish and cabin air quality from pollen damage allows you to enjoy your vehicle without worrying about faded paint, poor visibility, or stuffy airflow.
 Work pollen prevention steps into your regular car maintenance routine.
 It takes some diligence to combat pollen's adhesive properties, but the cleaning and protection efforts pay off in maintaining your car's optimal function and appearance.

 More Posts